 Are there parents of EL children, families with limited literacy backgrounds, and from racial and ethnic minorities?
-Each Title I School will also evaluate their individual school Parent/Family Engagement Plan by surveying their parents in the spring of each year to gain insight and feedback on the activities provided.
+Each Title I School will also evaluate their individual school Parent/Family Engagement Plan by surveying their parents beginning in the fall of each year to gain insight and feedback on the activities provided.
 The survey feedback will be used to review individual school plans and activities to determine what changes and improvement need to be made.